 Mr. Callison has represented clients at the trial and appellate levels in a variety of complex commercial disputes in over twelve states, including numerous cases for and against Fortune 500 companies.
 Many of these cases have been large statewide and national class actions.
 Mr. Callison has participated in numerous federal multi-district litigation cases.

-Mr. Callison likewise practices education law, having handled disputes concerning student admissions, grades, academic discipline and standing, honor code issues, the conferral or withholding of degrees, and matters related to student records and privacy.
+Mr. Callison likewise practices education law, having handled a variety of disputes concerning student admissions, grades, academic discipline and standing, honor code issues, the conferral or withholding of degrees, the Individuals with Disabilities Education Act (IDEA) and matters related to student records and privacy.

 Mr. Callison’s published writings and seminars include serving as: an Advanced Legal Writing Instructor at St. Thomas University School of Law in the Spring of 2002; a Speaker at the 63rd Annual Convention of the International Municipal Lawyers’ Association (“IMLA”); a Speaker at a seminar on Effectively Taking and Defending Depositions; a presiding judge at the University of Miami School of Law Mock Trial Competition; a judge at the American Trial Lawyers’ Association Mock Trial Competition; and as a judge at the University of Miami School of Law Client Counseling Competition.